Article • 27 min read

 5. Late response email template

 When there’s a high volume of emails, one can slip through the cracks.
-Unfortunately, this makes the customer feel ignored, escalating their feelings from frustration to anger.
+Unfortunately, this makes the customer feel ignored, escalating frustration to anger.
 If a customer complains that they haven’t gotten a response to their email, quickly address the original problem and apologize for missing the initial email.

 Dear [Customer Name],